igorbrigadir/ishkurs-guide-dataset/README.md

 * `tracks.csv` Data:
   - `file`: matches `genres.csv`
-  - `number`: Order in playlist
+  - `number`: Order in playlist (Does not match the SWF order)
   - `artist`: Artist
   - `track`: Track Title

 * `guide.md` Data:
-  - This is all the text in the "Tutorial", "Equipment", Credits, Disclaimer.
+  - This is all the text in the "Tutorial", "Equipment", Credits, Disclaimer etc.

+* `preprocessing`: Contains scripts used to help clean up decompiled swfs.

 ## See Also: